 Hoboken

-updated Jan.
+updated May.
 2026

-Quick answer: Is Hoboken a good place to live?
+Quick Answer: Is Hoboken a good place to live?

 Yes.
 Hoboken is one of the most desirable places to live near NYC because it’s highly walkable, commuter-friendly, and lifestyle-rich, with waterfront parks, strong local dining, and housing options ranging from classic brownstones to modern condos.